DeH4er/i18n-gui/README.md

 It's possible to create a translation group or leaf not only within already existing translation group.
 Ex. creation of a node with path "A.B.C.D" will create A, B and C groups if these groups do not exist

+## Auto-Update

+Whenever there's a new version published, the app will update itself

 # <a name="how-to-install"></a>How to install

 Grab a latest exe installer under [releases page](https://github.com/DeH4er/i18n-gui/releases)